Bhagavad Gita Chapter 4 Verse 22 Meaning

 What is the main idea of Bhagavad Gita 4.22?

 Content with what comes to him without effort, free from the pairs of opposites and envy, even-minded in success and failure, he acts yet is not bound.
-This verse emphasizes knowledge with clarity and purpose.
+Situated within the chapter on The Yoga of Knowledge, this verse contributes to the Gita's exploration of wisdom and its relationship to spiritual...

 How can I apply Bhagavad Gita 4.22 in daily life?